sahil-172002/front-end-Assignments/README.md

 - **Objective:** Apply everything you’ve learned to build a complete, production-ready web application.

 By following these next steps, you’ll deepen your expertise in React, frontend development, and full-stack integration, and you'll be well-prepared to tackle more advanced and complex projects.

+## Contributing

+We welcome contributions from the community!
+To add your own assignments or improvements, please follow these guidelines:

+1. **Fork the Repository**: Fork this repository to your own GitHub account.

+2. **Create a New Folder**: In your forked repository, create a new folder under the `assignments` directory.
+Name the folder descriptively based on the assignment (e.g., `assignment-11-my-new-feature`).

+3. **Add Your Assignment**: Within your new folder, add the following files:
+   - **README.md**: Provide detailed instructions, objectives, and any necessary code snippets or examples for your assignment.
+   - **Source Code**: Include any source code files related to your assignment.
+Organize them as needed, following best practices for file structure.
+   - **Example**: If applicable, provide an example or demo of your assignment in action.
+This could include a sample project or screenshots.

+4. **Update Main README**: Optionally, you can propose an update to the main `README.md` file of the repository to include a brief summary of your assignment and a link to your new folder.
+This can help others discover your contributions.

+5. **Submit a Pull Request**: Create a pull request from your forked repository to the original repository.
+Ensure your pull request describes your assignment clearly, including what it covers, how to complete it, and any dependencies or setup required.

+6. **Separate Assignments**: Ensure your assignments are kept separate from the original ones and organized within their own directories or files.
+Do not overwrite or modify existing assignments unless intended to improve them.

+## Skills

+By completing the assignments, you’ll gain the following skills:

+1. React Fundamentals
+2. API Integration
+3. Form Handling
+4. Routing
+5. State Management
+6. Authentication UI
+7. Dynamic Routing
+8. Responsive Design
+9. Deployment
+10. Advanced State Management
+11. Performance Optimization
+12. Testing
+13. Server-Side Rendering (SSR)
+14. Progressive Web Apps (PWA)
+15. Advanced User Interactions
+16. Mobile Development
+17. Open Source Contribution